 "Fear leads to selling.
 And a price that's low because of irrational fear can create an opportunity" Steve Romick

-Don't Rely On Tips
+Don't Rely On Tips/Others

 When you rely on a tip, you've outsourced the thinking to someone else.
 And there may not be a lot of thinking or analysis behind that tip.
 Furthermore, you can't possibly know the right thing to do should the share price start falling.